vippsas/vipps-ecom-api/vipps-ecom-api.md

 for each sale unit is recommended: If the MSN is `654321`, the `orderId` could be `654321-acme-shop-123-order123abc`.

-If you need to make multiple attempts at paying the same order, you can add a suffix to the orderId to make it unique.
+If you need to make multiple attempts at paying the "same" order, you can add a suffix to the orderId to make it unique on the Vipps side.
 For example, if your internal orderId is `acme-shop-123-order123abc`, you can add `-1` to get a unique *Vipps* orderId `acme-shop-123-order123abc-1` for the first attempt, `acme-shop-123-order123abc-2` for the second, etc.

 This is useful when a customer does the following:

 1. Adds a product to the cart